-(in thousands) Total Less than 1 Year 1 to 3 Years 3 to 5 Years More than 5 Years Operating lease for office space (1) \$358 \$ 86 \$241 \$ 31 \$ - Capital lease for office equipment (2) 17 3 7 7 \$375 \$ 89 \$248 \$ 38
+Les s than 1 to 3 3 to 5 More e than (in thousands) Total 1 Year Years Years 5 Y ears Operating lease for office space (1) \$358 \$ 86 \$241 \$ 31 \$ Capital lease for office equipment (2) 17 3 7 7 \$375 \$ 89 \$248 \$ 38 \$

-(1) In December 2013, we entered into a 40-month non-cancelable operating lease for office space in Waltham, Massachusetts that expires on April 10, 2017.
+1) In December 2013, we entered into a 40-month non-cancelable operating lease for office space in Waltham, Massachusetts that expires on April 10, 2017.

 There have been no significant changes to the contractual obligations table above since December 31, 2013.
-The contractual obligations table does not include any potential contingent payments upon the achievement by us of specified patent prosecution, clinical, regulatory and commercial events, as applicable, or royalty payments we may be required to make under license agreements we have entered into with various entities pursuant to which we have in-licensed certain intellectual property, including the Bayer license agreement.
+The contractual obligations table does not include any potential contingent payments upon the achievement by us of specified patent prosecution, clinical, regulatory and commercial events, as applicable, or royalty payments we may be required to make under license agreements we have entered into with various entities pursuant to which we have in-licensed certain intellectual property, including our license agreement with Bayer Pharma AG (formerly known as Bayer Schering Pharma AG).
 See "Business-Intellectual Property-In-Licensed Intellectual Property" for additional information.
 The table also excludes potential payments we may be required to make under manufacturing agreements as the timing of when these payments will actually be made is uncertain and the payments are contingent upon the initiation and completion of future activities.
-In June 2014, we achieved a research and development milestone, and in accordance with the terms of the Bayer license agreement, we recorded \$2.0 million of research and development expense that we are obligated to pay during the second half of 2014.